The History of Bowtells Swing Bridge on the Six Foot Track.

 And then the magic began.
 After a short ferry ride and with absolutely no expectations of what lay ahead, we headed off to reach the first cabin (about a 4-hour walk).
 The terrain on The Overland Track was a combination of mud, snow and slippery tree stumps (not for the faint-hearted, I thought).
 At a cracking pace, we made it just before nightfall, and I can’t believe how much I was looking forward to rehydrated mince and freeze-dried peas.

-Day 1 was tough and hiking in Tasmania in winter has its challenges, but it was all incredibly new and a bit daunting.
-Day 2 we were up early and on our way for another full day of climbing.
+Day 1 was tough, and hiking in Tasmania in winter has its challenges, but it was all incredibly new and a bit daunting.
+On day 2 we were up early and on our way for another full day of climbing.
 This was a tough day, but Darren and Shane made sure we had frequent stops to rehydrate and take in the view.
 It was spectacular.
-Day 3 we got our groove on and things really started to fall into place.
+On day 3, we got our groove on, and things really started to fall into place.
 The scenery was breathtaking.
-Each day threw up new challenges, Day 3 was 6 hours of walking through knee-deep snow and ankle-deep mud, but the enchanted rain forests and the incredible mountains we were passing kept us awe-inspired and motivated.
+Each day threw up new challenges; Day 3 was 6 hours of walking through knee-deep snow and ankle-deep mud, but the enchanted rain forests and the incredible mountains we were passing kept us awe-inspired and motivated.
 The rest day at Pelion Hut was much appreciated as we had additional food bought in and the fruit cake and custard Shane and Darren organised was like all our Christmases had come at once.